taustation-fan/players-guide/README.md

 Regeneration is slower if you are confined to the Sick Bay or the Brig.

-Consuming a VIP package or a ration and levelling up immediately regenerates your stats and focus full.
+Consuming a VIP package or a ration and leveling up immediately regenerates your stats and focus full.
 (With rations, the regeneration is only complete if the ration is of the same tier as yourself).